BrendonONeill/Animi-Data-v2/README.md

 ## Working on
-- Logo Design - just needs cleaning up
 - Cleaning up UI
 - Cleaning up error handling
-- Adding a tooltip to hovered cards to give brief info on anime
 - Animating the loading screen
 - I'm going to change the laptop view to be 5 cards per row just looks cleaner.